Prospective Student FAQ

 What funding is available for doctoral candidates?

-- HSPH tuition scholarship opportunities, training grant opportunities and Department of Epidemiology tuition reward opportunities
+- Harvard Chan School tuition scholarship opportunities, training grant opportunities and Department of Epidemiology tuition reward opportunities

 What funding is available for master’s degree candidates?

 What types of research opportunities are available?

-- Many research opportunities can be found at HSPH, affiliated hospitals and research institutes.
+- Many research opportunities can be found at the Harvard Chan School, affiliated hospitals and research institutes.
 It is wise to discuss these research opportunities with your academic advisor.

 - Yes, there is an MD/SD program available (Doctor of Medicine & Doctor of Philosophy in Population Health Sciences dual degree); Applicants should apply through Harvard Medical School (HMS)

 - Academic Year 42.5 credit master’s program = 1 Academic Year, approximately 9 months